 Fingerprint identification is already being used by some hotels to facilitate high-tech room entry.
-However, in the future, it is anticipated that the technology may make it possible for customers to pay for a meal simply by walking through the exit.
+However, in the future, it is anticipated that the technology may make it possible for customers to pay for a meal or snack simply by walking through the exit.

 Known traveler digital identity (KTDI)

 KTDI is designed to create a frictionless travel experience while allowing passengers to have greater control over their personal data.
 Data relating to a person’s identity is securely stored on their mobile device, which they can consent to share with border authorities, airlines, etc. Using biometrics, their identity data is checked between every leg of their journey, without the need for a physical passport.